FoxinTale/Modpack-Installer/README.md

 Removed the usage of the memory adjuster, as it seems to not work anymore.
 It is still there, but unused while I fix it.
 Redid the modpack installation verification.

+### Overhaul Update #2 12-13-2019
+Rewrote the entire file verification, and installation verification methods.
+Changed from reading a webpage to using Json files.
+Added a little error dictionary for whenever an error occurs, it says what caused it, and how to fix it.
+Work on the memory adjustment is still in progress.
+Also fixed a few more reported bugs.
+Not much visual changes.
+Just a lot of under the hood changes going on.

 #### What is the WTFPL?
 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See http://www.wtfpl.net/ for more details.